Rockies vs. Yankees Player Props Betting Odds

-Player prop bet options for Gleyber Torres, Ryan McMahon and others are available when the New York Yankees visit the Colorado Rockies at Coors Field on Friday (at 8:40 PM ET).
+Player prop bet options for Gleyber Torres, Ryan McMahon and others are available when the New York Yankees visit the Colorado Rockies at Coors Field on Saturday at 8:10 PM ET.

 Bet on this matchup or its props with BetMGM!